 SMB Worm Infected IP Addresses Used in the Attack

 What we first noticed from this DDoS attack case is that the vast majority of the IP addresses were classified as Scanner.
-As the following image shows, SMB negotiation was requested from this IP address around June 21, 2022 at 3:35 pm and July 8, 2022 at 8:52 pm, meaning it was infected by SMB Worm and performed SMB scanning periodically.
+As shown in the image, SMB negotiation was requested from this IP address on June 21, 2022 at 3:35 pm and again on July 8, 2022 at 8:52 pm.
+These requests indicate that the IP address was infected with an SMB worm and was periodically performing SMB scanning.
 SMB is a file/printer sharing protocol, which allows computers with assigned network names and IP addresses to communicate via NetBIOS running over NBT protocol.
-Once hackers confirm that the SMB ports are open and successfully negotiate, they use brute force attack to obtain personal information from the PC and access the server IP.
+Once hackers identify that SMB ports are open and successfully negotiate with the target system, they may attempt to use brute force attacks to obtain personal information from the PC and access the server IP.
 That’s why hackers are frequently scanning open SMB ports worldwide.

 Because these IP addresses are infected by malicious codes, they can initiate other cyber attacks under the command of other than SMB Worm like C2 servers.
 The corresponding IP address’ various malicious traces were found as it was categorized into KISA’s DDoS IP, Fail2ban’s Brute force IP, and even spam mail in the IP Address Category section.